 Douglas is a lonesome record salesman and a true fan of the actress Sally Ross.
 Every day he writes her gleaming letters of love.
 But the only response he gets are formal letters.
 So his love turns into hatred.
-Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 This is the story of a great star and a fan who went too far.

 Though a Paramount Studios suspense-thriller, one of this movie's main posters was designed completely with black-and-white artwork, much in the style of Paramount's gangster movie releases The Godfather

 Dear Mr. Breen.
 Point one: I have no intention of showing your tasteless letter to Ms. Ross.
 Point two: I believe there is a law against sending pornography through the mail.
 Point three: If you should be so ill-advised as to write her any more letters, I can assure you there will be no reply.